JeanHuguesdeRaigniac/effects-landscape/README.md

 ![tick](images/tick.png)

-Having a description of involved effects in a signature is common today.
-But it came after `mtl` and `transformers` releases, so they display a flat `Eval ()`.
+Besides `transformers`, it is easy to describe involved effects in a signature.

 As often, `cleff` and `effectful` are identical.
 We could say that `extensible-effects`, `freer-simple` and `polysemy` are very similar too.
 It becomes clear if we replace `Member` by the type operator `:>` and do some renaming.